quagliato/noisy-cricket/README.md

 ## Notes
 * Created for Apache HTTP Server 2
-* PHP 5.3 or higher
+* PHP >= 5.3
-* It can work with other DB engines, but I've only tested with MySQL
+* Tested only in MySQL, but it can work with other SQL DBs
 * No classloader YET

 ### To Implement